 |Save or print pages as a PDF?||

 You can save chapters or selected pages to download or print as a PDF.
 The daily download limit is usually 30% of the book, though some publishers may set lower percentages.
 Some publishers will allow you to make PDFs of as much as 40% of the book if you login to your Ebook Central account.
+Some publishers will not allow for any pages to be saved/downloaded.
 You can see the exact number under "Available for Online Reading" on the ebook's detail page.

 |Copy text?||You can copy (text only, no images) up to 15% of the book, or up to 20% if you login to your Ebook Central account.
 The exact number of pages will be listed on the ebook's detail page, under "Available for Online Reading."
 Some publishers have set more restrictive limits.
 You can copy one page at a time, or selected text within a page.|

 |Download for offline reading?||

 Yes, if you see "Available for Full Download" on the ebook's detail page.The checkout period varies from 1-3 days.

 Instructions on downloading ebooks.
 Once you login you'll be prompted to select laptop/desktop, iOS, or Android for further instructions.
 You will also need Adobe Digital Editions or BlueFire Reader, along with an Adobe ID.

 |Place a hold on a book in use?||

 A book in use will appear as in the search results and "Read Online" will be grayed out on the book's detail page.
 You cannot place a hold on a book in use.
 If you are waiting for a copy, you'll need to periodically refresh your browser to see if the book's status has changed.

 If book has next to it, you can browse it for five minutes, then you will have the option to request that the library acquire this book.
 You'll need to have an Ebook Central account to make the request.